-The fundamentals of the C++ programming language in a Graphical User Interface (GUI) environment.
-Applications will be developed, debugged and modified to reinforce concepts of the C++ programming language.
-The object oriented programming foundation established will prepare students for a course in data structures (32/64) Prerequisite: CIS:125 or CIS:197
+The fundamentals of the C++ programming language using a console, Graphical User Interface (GUI), animation environment.

+Simple gaming applications are developed, debugged, and modified to reinforce concepts of the C++ programming language.

+The object-oriented programming foundation established prepares students for a course in data structures.
+(32/64) Prerequisite: CIS:125 or CIS:197